batanoffs/e-books/README.md

 Here are some examples of how to use this project:

-1. Register and login as user or admin
+- Register and login as a user
-2. Browse products in the Catalog page - also filtering and sorting are available for the users
+- Browse products in the catalog page
+- Filter and sort the products (not fully implemented)
-3. Add items to the Cart.
-The cart page is for authenticated users only.
-There are options to remove items, change the quantity and checkout.
+- Add and manage items to the cart
-4. Add items to the Wishlist.
-In the page, there are options to remove items or add them to the cart.
+- Add or remove items to/from the wishlist
-5. Check each product details in the Details Page where only authenticated users can add comments or see the button for add to wishlist.
+- Check each product details in the Details Page, where only authenticated users can add comments or add to wishlist.
-6. Finally checkout your items in the Checkout page which is for authenticated users.
-It shows all the info about the order with the total price and options for delivery methods, forms for contact info and payment button that redirects the user to the payment gateway - stripe.
-7. Manage products, users, orders, etc from Admin panel
+- Manage application data from the admin panel only for admins
+- Checkout your cart and pay
+- Preview order

 ## 🔧 Installation

-To get started with this project you need `mongodb` installed for handling the database then it should start automatically the server and the client.
-If it does not work follow the steps below.
+Follow the instructions below:

 1. Clone the repository